-We have reviewed the accompanying condensed consolidated statement of financial condition of Morgan Stanley Dean Witter & Co. and subsidiaries as of February 28, 1999, and the related condensed consolidated statements of income, comprehensive income and cash flows for the three month periods ended February 28, 1999 and 1998.
+We have reviewed the accompanying condensed consolidated statement of financial condition of Morgan Stanley Dean Witter & Co. and subsidiaries as of May 31, 1999, and the related condensed consolidated statements of income and comprehensive income for the three and six month periods ended May 31, 1999 and 1998, and cash flows for the six month periods ended May 31, 1999 and 1998.
 These condensed consolidated financial statements are the responsibility of the management of Morgan Stanley Dean Witter & Co.